-If the dispute isn't solved within 90 days of you telling us about it, we might close your account.
+If the dispute isn't resolved within 90 days of you telling us about it, we might close your account.
 If we do this, we'll give you at least two months' notice.
-Once your account is closed, unless you and the other account holder previously gave us specific legal instructions about the ownership of the money in your account, we'll split any money that is in your account at the time of closure equally between both account holders and move the money as set out in the 'If there's money in your account' section of the Personal Account General Terms.
+Once your account has closed, unless you and the other account holder previously gave us specific legal instructions about the ownership of any money in your account, we'll split any money that is in your account at the time the account is closed equally between both account holders and move the money as set out in the 'If there's money in your account' section of the Personal Account General Terms.